xultaeculcis/kelp-wanted-competition/dev-log.md

 * Add support for more losses
 * New submissions - no improvement
 * Test out different `decoder_channels` configurations `512,256,128,64,32` seems to bump the performance a bit

+## 2024-02-16

+* WIP.
+SAHI inference

+## 2024-02-17

+* Finished SAHI inference scripts
+* Trained a model on 128x128 crops with resize to 320x320, which had the best local score
+* New submission with SAHI on 8th split => Public LB=0.68
+* Well, that was a waste of 3 days...